Look, the Eyes

 Seeing and being seen are reciprocal.
 When we see something, we are also looked at and touched.
 The eyes play a key part when it comes to generating and questioning emotions, power relations and social constructs because things are ordered and fixed in the gaze.
 In a world that is largely centred on the sense of sight, as well as in artistic practice, seeing takes centre stage as a matter of course.
 Because things are organised and fixed in the gaze.
 Something shows itself and simultaneously withdraws, so that what is seen and visible also creates a trace of the absent and invisible.

-The exhibition with works from both the Lambrecht-Schadeberg and our contemporary art collections invites visitors to explore seeing and the gaze itself – with all its facets and across all media.
-The selection includes works by artists such as Francis Bacon, John Baldessari, Miriam Cahn, Christian Falsnaes, Lucian Freud, Bernhard Fuchs, Maria Lassnig, Isaac Julien, Sigmar Polke and August Sander.
+The exhibition with works from both the Lambrecht-Schadeberg Collection and the Contemporary Art Collection invites visitors to explore seeing and the gaze itself – with all its facets and across all media.
+The selection includes works by artists such as Francis Bacon, John Baldessari, Miriam Cahn, Christian Falsnaes, Lucian Freud, Bernhard Fuchs, Maria Lassnig, Isaac Julien, Sigmar Polke or August Sander.